CMU-SAFARI/MQSim/README.md

 4. **Chip_IDs:** same as trace-based parameters mentioned above.
 5. **Die_IDs:** same as trace-based parameters mentioned above.
 6. **Plane_IDs:** same as trace-based parameters mentioned above.
-7. **Read_Percentage:** the ratio of read requests in the generated flow of I/O requests.
+7. **Working_Set_Percentage:** the percentage of available storage space that is accessed by generated requests.
 Range = {all integer values in the range 1 to 100}.
+8. **Read_Percentage:** the ratio of read requests in the generated flow of I/O requests.
+Range = {all integer values in the range 1 to 100}.
-8. **Address_Distribution:** the distribution pattern of addresses in the generated flow of I/O requests.
+9. **Address_Distribution:** the distribution pattern of addresses in the generated flow of I/O requests.
 Range = {STREAMING, UNIFORM_RANDOM, HOTCOLD_RANDOM}.
-9. **Percentage_of_Hot_Region:** if HOTCOLD_RANDOM is set for address distribution, then this parameter determines the ratio of the hot region with respect to the entire logical address space.
+10. **Percentage_of_Hot_Region:** if HOTCOLD_RANDOM is set for address distribution, then this parameter determines the ratio of the hot region with respect to the entire logical address space.
 Range = {all integer values in the range 1 to 100}.
-10. **Request_Size_Distribution:** the distribution pattern of request sizes in the generated flow of I/O requests.
+11. **Request_Size_Distribution:** the distribution pattern of request sizes in the generated flow of I/O requests.
 Range = {FIXED, NORMAL}.
-11. **Average_Request_Size:** average size of generated I/O requests in sectors (i.e. 512 bytes).
+12. **Average_Request_Size:** average size of generated I/O requests in sectors (i.e. 512 bytes).
 Range = {all positive integer values}.
-12. **Variance_Request_Size:** if the request size distribution is set to NORMAL, then this parameter determines the variance of I/O request sizes in sectors.
+13. **Variance_Request_Size:** if the request size distribution is set to NORMAL, then this parameter determines the variance of I/O request sizes in sectors.
 Range = {all non-negative integer values}.
-13. **Seed:** the seed value that is used for random number generation.
+14. **Seed:** the seed value that is used for random number generation.
 Range = {all positive integer values}.
-14. **Average_No_of_Reqs_in_Queue:** average number of I/O requests enqueued in the host-side I/O queue (i.e., the intensity of the generated flow).
+15. **Average_No_of_Reqs_in_Queue:** average number of I/O requests enqueued in the host-side I/O queue (i.e., the intensity of the generated flow).
 Range = {all positive integer values}.
-15. **Stop_Time:** defines when to stop generating I/O requests in nanoseconds.
+16. **Stop_Time:** defines when to stop generating I/O requests in nanoseconds.
-16. **Total_Requests_To_Generate:** if Stop_Time is set to zero, then MQSim's request generator considers Total_Requests_To_Generate to decide when to stop generating I/O requests.
+17. **Total_Requests_To_Generate:** if Stop_Time is set to zero, then MQSim's request generator considers Total_Requests_To_Generate to decide when to stop generating I/O requests.

 ## References
 [1] A. Tavakkol et al., "MQSim: A Framework for Enabling Realistic Studies of Modern Multi-Queue SSD Devices," FAST, pp. 49 - 66, 2018.